jaydenfarmer/cine-scope/README.md

-# MovieMatch
+# CineScope

-MovieMatch is a modern Angular web app for discovering trending, popular, and free-to-watch movies and TV shows using the TMDB API.
+CineScope is a modern Angular web app for discovering trending, popular, and free-to-watch movies and TV shows using the TMDB API.
 It features responsive design, animated skeleton loading cards, category filtering, and seamless mobile navigation for an engaging user experience.

 ## Features